subsquid/docs/docs/tutorials/ethereum-local-development.md

 # Run squids with Ganache or Hardhat

+**Disclaimer: This page has been (re)written for ArrowSquid, but it is still work in progress.
+It may contain broken links and memos left by the documentation developers.**

 ## Objective

-This tutorial will show you how it's possible to start using Subsquid from the very early stages of development.
-Simply by using a pre-built docker image of Subsquid's EVM Archive, you'll be able to index your Ethereum development node running locally.

-This way, it's possible to start developing a squid ETL or API in the same local development environment where your smart contract or frontend is being developed, without waiting for the contract to be deployed to a testnet.
+Here we show how it is possible to index an Ethereum development node running locally.
+This is useful for those who want to start developing a squid ETL or API in a local environment without waiting for the contract to be deployed to a testnet.

 ## Pre-requisites